Rubella (German measles)

 - If she is not immune it is recommended that she be immunised against rubella after her baby is delivered.

 - All pregnant women who are exposed to rubella need to consult their doctor urgently even if they have been immunised or have had an illness which was thought to be rubella.

 - There is a small risk that someone who has had an immunisation will not be fully protected from rubella, and several blood tests over several weeks will be needed to tell if the baby has been exposed to the virus.

 - The main aim of rubella immunisation is to prevent congenital rubella syndrome by stopping the spread of rubella in the community.

-- Two doses of rubella vaccine, combined with measles and mumps vaccines, in the form of MMR, are recommended for all children in Australia when they are 12 months old and 4 years old.
+- Two doses of rubella vaccine, combined with measles and mumps vaccines, in the form of MMR, , are recommended for all children in Australia when they are 12 months old and 3 and a half to 4 years old.
+Rubella vaccince with measles, mumps and varicella (chicken pox) vaccines (MMRV) is given at 18 months.
 See the topic 'Immunisation' for more information.
-This immunisation is free in Australia.
+These immunisations are free in Australia.

 - Even if a child has had an illness which may have been rubella, the child should be vaccinated against rubella because many infections cause similar rashes.
 If the child has already had rubella, the vaccine will not cause any problems.

-- Any woman of child-bearing age who has a blood test which shows she has not either had rubella or has not been effectively immunised against rubella should be immunised, and advised not to get pregnant for at least 28 days after immunisation.
+Any woman of child-bearing age who has a blood test which shows she has not either had rubella or has not been effectively immunised against rubella should be immunised, and advised not to get pregnant for at least 28 days after immunisation.
+See Immunisations and pregnancy

 - Her doctor will probably advise that she have another blood test 2 months after the immunisation to see if the immunisation has given her enough protection.